Layer7-Community/graphman-client/README.md

-# Graphman client
+# Graphman Client

+Graphman Client is a stand-alone, [node.js](https://nodejs.org/en/about) based command-line tool for interacting with the Graphman API.

 Graphman is an API running on a Layer7 Gateway for interacting with the gateway configuration.
-This API lets you retrieve full or partial gateway configuration from a Layer7 Gateway with Graphman running on it, bundle configuration for the purposes of applying configuration as code and apply configuration to a gateway.
+This API lets you retrieve full or partial gateway configuration as a bundle for the purposes of applying configuration as code and apply configuration to a gateway.

 Graphman is a GraphQL API, but you don't need prior experience with, or an understanding of GraphQL to use it